 Ireland is known for its pubs and chances are that you will be spending quite a bit of your time in those pubs during your Irish vacation.
 However, while it may seem easy to just pop into a pub for a pint, there are quite a few unspoken rules regarding pub culture in Ireland.
 When I moved to Ireland, I was lucky enough to have some locals explain them to me (although a few things I had to figure out on my own).
-Most tourists aren’t that lucky, and end up blundering those rules and looking like fools or worse.
+Most tourists aren’t that lucky, and end up blundering those rules and looking a little foolish.
 So, save face the next time you visit an Irish pub by knowing proper Irish pub Etiquette.
-Here are 6 unspoken rules of Irish pub culture.
+To get you started, here are 6 unspoken rules of Irish pub culture.

 Buy a Round